MORINDA CITRIFOLIA - NONI.|

 Visit also other links.

-The leaves of the plant are used to treat muscle - and joint pains; it is also used as a general pain reliever.
+The leaves of this plant are used to treat muscle - and joint pains; it is also used as a general pain reliever.

-The raw green fruit is used in salads.
+The raw green fruit however has a completely neutral taste and smell; it is used in salads.

 USDA zone 9B - 11.